ni/nimi-python/CONTRIBUTING.md

             ```
         * Commit to branch
     1. Update [CHANGELOG.md](./CHANGELOG.md)
-        * Delete empty (i.e. No changes) sub-sections under "Unreleased" section
+        * Delete empty (i.e. No changes) sub-sections under "Unreleased" section for each drivers.
+        * Remove the Unreleased section from the TOC if there are no changes for those drivers.
         * Change the "Unreleased" header to the version of the release
         * Change [Unreleased] in TOC to the version of the release
         * Commit to branch